i3drobotics/i3drsgm/README.md

 # Build
 ## Windows
 ### Automatic build
-Double click 'build.bat'.
+Double click 'build.bat' found in the scripts folder.
 This will build and install the library to 'build' and 'install' folders in the repos directory.

 ### Manual build
 ```